aravind-sadharani/chandraveena/src/blog/sarod-and-sursringar/index.md

 There are two basic solfas or syllables of plectrum use in a rabab, sarod or sursringar.
 The downward stroke is *Da*, and the upward stroke is *Ra*.
 Now, a combination of strokes can give rise to more syllables like *Dire*, *Dra*, etc, and a combination of syllables to form phrases like *Da Ra Dire Dire* and so on.
 These phrases are often used in very complex rhythmic patterns, especially in the composition section.

 Sursringar by temperament is suited for a slow melodic exploration of Ragas (Alap).
 Although modern Sarod is capable of Alap, by temperament, it is well suited for fast playing, complex rhythmic patterns known as *Tarparan*.

+In the evolution history, though Sursringar and Sarod have both evolved from Rabab, Sursringar precedes the modern day Sarod.
+Among many changes, Sursringar replaced the gut strings of Rabab with wire strings, and replaced the wooden fretboard with a metal fretboard.
+Its maybe a conjecture to say Sarod took inspiration fron Sursringar ?
+Or did it evolve independently ?